 Like riding a roller coaster, it seems like ordering Nexus devices from the Play Store is full of its ups and downs.
 Today, it's up!
 At least, for the 16GB and 32GB Nexus 10 for U.S. customers.
 The two tablets have just gone back in stock via Google's storefront.
 There is even an encouraging "Ships in less than one week" disclaimer.
 Ordering seems to be working flawlessly at the moment, though, there isn't a huge rush right now.
 Still, if you're looking to get one, this would be a good time.

 As you probably already know, the 16GB costs $399 and 32GB costs $499.
 Read More

 Yes, the Play Store has been plagued by issues.
 Not the least of which, if you don't live in the U.S. or Canada, you've probably had an even harder time than most getting your hands on Google's newest flagship phone.
 If you want to get in on the furiously refreshing action, and you happen to live in the UK or Germany, today is your lucky day!
 Starting at 5PM local time (GMT for UK, CET for Germany... so pretty soon), you can order the device directly from that search engine all your American friends keep saying has a horrible ordering system.
 Read More

 day, month, year goes to...
 Syko Pompos!
 Here I was, sitting on the couch, trying to order the 16GB Nexus 4 for the last 4 hours.
 That's a lot of hours practically wasted.
 And I'm not even talking about the first batch which resulted in exactly the same failures and poor experience.

 Turns out, there's a little trick you can use to defeat these errors and finally place your Nexus order.
+Sure, it'll arrive weeks or maybe even months later, but at least you'll reserve your place in line and stop ripping out hair from places where you might still need it.
 Read More